justinmlam/tv_script_generator/README.md

 ## Description of Project
 In this project, a Jupyter notebook was given to me with tasks to complete.
-To finish this project, I had to show my ability to pre-process data (embedding and tokenizing words to be used by a neural network, batching and converting the data into data loaders), building a neural network, and training the model on a GPU.
+To finish this project, I had to show my ability to pre-process data (embedding and tokenizing words to be used by a neural network, batching and converting the data into data loaders), build a neural network, and train the model on a GPU.

 ## Tasks and Learning Opportunities
 There are a few sections of the project.